mattclarke/advent_of_code_25/README.md

 - Part 2: Loop through all the connections starting from the shortest in a way similar to part 1 but for each connection add the two nodes to all nodes that connect to those two nodes.
 Continue until all 1000 nodes are connected in one circuit.
 Slow at ~80 seconds (Pypy).

 Speed up: After connecting each pair, check to see if one of the pair connects to the other 1000 via a BFS.
 If it doesn't then continue connecting pairs.
 Takes ~3 seconds (Pypy).

+## Day 9
+- Part 1: Loop through all the pairs and calculate the areas while tracking the maximum.
+To help with part 2, it keeps all the areas and corresponding tiles.
+- Part 2: Tried a number of different ways which produced the same answer but the answer was wrong.
+After a lot of rewriting and debugging it turned out I made a mistake in the area calculation for part 1!!!
+The solution is quite simple: mark the rectangle invalid if either there are red tiles in the rectangle or the edge between two tiles crosses the rectangle.
+Start from the largest triangle and stop when the first rectangle passes.